aws-samples/sample-aws-modernization-with-coder/content/4_ModuleThree/42_AIWorkflows.md

 1. **Access your Coder dashboard** and click "Tasks"
 2. **Within the Task UI, Select the AWS Workshop - Kubernetes with Claude Code template from the drop-down** (created in the previous module)
 3. **Configure the Task prompt**:
    - `Analyze the Task Management Web App found at https://github.com/your-git-id/ai-dev-workflows.git, perform a Well Architected Review of the application with a focus on the Security pillar.
 Create up to two additional Coder workspaces using the AWS Workshop - Kubernetes with Claude Code task template.
-Use the issues identified as the Task prompt for each additional workspace, and ensure the Task prompt for the new workspaces specifies that updates should be made as PRs to the original git repo at https://github.com/your-git-id/ai-dev-workflows.git`
+Use the issues identified as the Task prompt for each additional workspace, using the AI Prompt parameter.
+Ensure the Task prompt for the new workspaces specifies that updates should be made as PRs to the original git repo at https://github.com/your-git-id/ai-dev-workflows.git`

+   - **note:** If you were not able to save your work from the prior workshop step, you can reference the following repo in the above prompt `https://github.com/greg-the-coder/ai-dev-workflows.git`

 4. **Click "Run task"** and wait for it to start